Daugherty628/Daugherty628/README.md

-### Hi there 👋
+### Hi there I'm Daniel Daugherty👋
 I'm an Aerospace undergrad at Iowa State University.
+I am interested in learning about coding in relation to aerospace aplications.
+I am currently worrking on finding an intership for aerospace engineering.
+To help me be more hireable I am looking into learning new programming languages beyond the ones I already know.
+My favorite hobby is playing games with friends either board games or video games.

 <!--